-The image below shows the Audience Retention graph dropping off throughout the video as users leave.
+The image below shows an audience retention graph dropping off throughout a video as users leave.
 As you can see, the video is five minutes and 27 seconds long, but on average, people who watched it dropped off about three minutes and 50 seconds into it.
 That’s about 70% of the video.

 To use this tool, simply play the video, and the red line will move along the graph throughout the video to show you when viewers leave.

 Then, you can see where you lost people’s attention, identify what may have caused them to leave, and avoid making the same mistake in future videos.